yueguo1997/Flashattention_paper_presentation/README.md

 Many other methods have been developed.
 However, many of these methods do not show a significant improvement in speed over standard attention because they primarily concentrate on reducing the number of floating-point operations (FLOPs) and neglect the overheads from memory access (IO).

 ### SRAM vs HBM
 ![plot](https://github.com/yueguo1997/Flashattention_paper_presentation/blob/17782d32252de3ba7d854dbdfa9eb3108829bbb9/image1.png)

+!
+Question 1: Why we cannot derectly put the matric into SRAM to compute, which is much faster.

 ### Methods